eclipse/kapua/docs/developer-guide/en/building.md

 Pushing to a specific docker registry under a specific account:

     mvn -Pdocker deploy -Ddocker.push.registry=registry.hub.docker.com -Ddocker.account=eclipse

+Don't forget to add the `console` Maven profile to the console above if you're interested in pushing the Web Console image as well.

 By default Kapua applies the following tags to the published images:
 - `latest`